suinleelab/AIControl.jl/README.md

 ```

 ## Control data files required for AIControl
 AIControl uses a massive amount of public control data for ChIP-seq (roughly 450 chip-seq runs).
 We have done our best to compress them so that you only need to download about **4.6GB**.
-These files require approximately **13GB** of free disk space to unfold.
+These files require approximately **13GB** of free disk space to decompress.
 The following terminal commands will download and decompress the compressed control data.
 ```
 wget https://dada.cs.washington.edu/aicontrol/forward.data100.nodup.tar.bz2
 tar xvjf forward.data100.nodup.tar.bz2